get-eu/get-eu/defining-federalism.md

 title: Defining Federalism
 ---

-More federalism in Jon’s argument seems to be the premise rather than the conclusion, but he also doesn’t define what he means by it.

 I can see at least three senses of federalism:

 1) favouring more power for the federal government as against the